The Manipulated Man makes the case that women do little for the world and for society and mostly leech onto working men.

 And it can be eye-opening and useful to some men, helping them break free of relationships where they act as servants more than partners.

-Even to men who have not been running around, it could still further open their eyes on some intra-sex dynamics.
+Even to men who have not been running around for women, it could still further open their eyes on some intra-sex dynamics.

 It’s a great read after the powerful No More Mr. Nice Guy, in that sense.